wix-incubator/exodus/docs/how-to-run-bazel-locally.md

 bazel build //migrator/wix-bazel-migrator:migrator_cli_deploy.jar
 ```

-### perform your code analysis
+### Perform your code analysis
-Zinc / Codota
-link to pre-requsites
+You can use either the Zinc Maven plugin, an open source option, or Codota, which is a licensed product.
+For details on each, review the [prerequisites](prerequisites.md).

 ### Build your target Maven repository

 ```
-$ cd [target repo path]
+$ cd <path to your Maven target repo>
 $ mvn clean install
 ```
-* this action populates local .m2 repository that is used by exodus to undestand the structure of the modules
+Running your Maven build populates the local .m2 repository that is used by Exodus to undestand the structure of the build modules.
-** if you chose zinc the maven output will include dependency analysis used by exodus to create bazel targets
+If you chose Zinc to analyze the code, the Maven output includes the dependency analysis used by Exodus to create the Bazel targets.

 ### Run Exodus

-Run this command line:
+Run this command line in the directory where you cloned the Exodus repo.
+Be sure to replace the following path locations where indicated:
+* Path to the local .m2 repository
+* Path to the target repository
+Also change the `Drepo.urg` to your own organization name.

 ```
-$ cd [exodus path]
-$ java -Xmx12G -Dskip.classpath=false -Dskip.transformation=false -Dlocal.maven.repository.path=[path to local .m2 repository]  -Dfail.on.severe.conflicts=true -Drepo.root=[target-repo] -Drepo.url=git@github.com:your-org/target-repo.git -jar bazel-bin/migrator/wix-bazel-migrator/migrator_cli_deploy.jar
+$ java -Xmx12G -Dskip.classpath=false -Dskip.transformation=false -Dlocal.maven.repository.path=PATH TO LOCAL .m2 REPO  -Dfail.on.severe.conflicts=true -Drepo.root=TARGET-REPO -Drepo.url=git@github.com:YOUR-ORG/target-repo.git -jar bazel-bin/migrator/wix-bazel-migrator/migrator_cli_deploy.jar
 ```